Graduate and Professional Degree Program Approval Process

 In order for the process to proceed smoothly and timely, it is important that new graduate or professional degree proposals include information that is required by the IUPUI Graduate Affairs Committee (GAC), the trustees, and Indiana Commission for Higher Education.
 The following items will be required:

-IU and Purdue
+Letters of Support - IU and Purdue

 The proposal should be accompanied by letters of support from the deans of schools that may be affected by the new program through any potential overlap of the proposed degree or proposed new courses.
 In the case of new Purdue programs, proposals must have letters of support from the appropriate counterpart dean or department chair at West Lafayette.

-New Courses for Program
+New Courses for Program - IU and Purdue

 Any new courses required for the program should have been approved or be in the course remonstrance process.
 Information on submitting new courses or changing existing courses can be found on our website »

-Outside Reviewers Contact Information
+Outside Reviewers Contact Information - IU and Purdue

 Although not required in the proposal, the GAC requires that all new master, Ph.D., and professional degrees be reviewed by their academic peers chosen from outside universities or institutions, or from the professional or business sector related to their field.
 At the time you submit your proposal for GAC approval, you will be asked to submit to the IUPUI Graduate Office the contact information for three outside reviewers.

-(IU) OEVPUAA Approved Budget & Enrollment Tables
+OEVPUAA Approved Budget & Enrollment Tables - IU ONLY

 The initiating unit of a proposed IU program must consult with Steve Keucher, Associate Vice President for Administration, OEVPUAA, to estimate costs and identify sources of revenue to support the program.
 Contact Steve Keucher, Associate Vice President for Administration, OEVPUAA (email@example.com, 812-855-9430) for more information.